Couples Therapy Intensive Retreat for International Couples

-One of the familiar initial questions of an International Couple is “what language will our children speak?”
-Being or becoming multi-lingual organizes the brain in an important way.
+One of the common initial questions of an International Couple is “what language will our children speak?”
+Being or becoming multi-lingual organizes the brain in a meaningful way.
 This delightful website http://www.multilingualliving.com/enjoy-multilingual-living-magazine/ allows you to explore this vital question.

-Individual are a part of a greater whole.
-We also see the importance of understanding cultural context in the back and forth of a couple’s dyadic intimacy.
+An individual is a part of a greater whole.
+We also see the importance of understanding the cultural context in the back and forth of a couple’s dyadic intimacy.
 This is why Couples Therapy Inc. uses the invaluable Big Big Book.
-Together we will build a treatment map to identify the destructive “dance” in your relationship, and offer you both the evidence-based invitation to possibilities for profound change.
+Together we will build a treatment map to identify the destructive “dance” in your relationship and offer you both the evidence-based invitation to possibilities for profound change.

 Examples of Ambivalent Identification:

 “I have a lot of Black male friends.
-I have no problem with other women, but a black woman is gonna control your life like she’s on a holy mission to change you.”
+I have no problem with other women, but a black woman is going to control your life like she’s on a holy mission to change you.”

-It’s important for International Couples to think about how they learned what is an “attractive other” is…and when did it first show up in their lives?
+It’s vital for International Couples to think about how they learned what is an “attractive other” is…and when did it first show up in their lives?

 Which cultural norms have we embraced?
-Are ambivalent about?
-Or may even be running away from?
+What are you ambivalent about?
+Or maybe even running away from?

 Benefits of a Couples Therapy Intensive Retreat